craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Martial.md

 ###### 0 AP
 'At physical cost, you take no moment to pause.'

-Expend a Hit Die and make an Endurance Skill
+Expend a Hit Die and make an Endurance Skill Check.
+If the result is equal to or greater than 12, gain half the number rolled on your Hit Die as Action Points.

 ### EXP - 3
 ## Halting Engagement